Oswaldo Cabrera Player Props: Yankees vs. Rangers

-On Saturday, Oswaldo Cabrera (hitting .147 in his past 10 games) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 7:05 PM ET.
+On Sunday, Oswaldo Cabrera (hitting .152 in his past 10 games) and the New York Yankees play the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 2:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Rangers.

 Oswaldo Cabrera Game Info & Props vs. the Rangers